- Injective is building an environment for builders to erect powerful DEXes capable of derivatives products.

 Each blockchain’s source code limits projects attempting to build on top of either network.
 Thus, Cosmos’ SDK allows teams to create a native blockchain according to the specific objectives of the project’s mission.

-In the case of Injective Protocol, this means high throughput, swift finality, and interoperability, all of which are key characteristics for a cryptocurrency exchange.
+In the case of Injective, this means high throughput, swift finality, and interoperability, all of which are key characteristics for a cryptocurrency exchange.

 Projects using this SDK enjoy higher throughput because the SDK itself is built on top of Tendermint, a Byzantine-Fault Tolerant (BFT) consensus algorithm.
 A consensus algorithm is just one component of a blockchain; these two terms are not interchangeable.